March 2023

 Physical Therapy

-Award/Grant: Tri-Alliance Grant Honoring ASHT Founders
+Award Grant: Tri-Alliance Grant Honoring ASHT Founders

 Research within any domain of hand therapy accepted.
 Randomized or experimental study designs, including quantitative, mixed methods, or qualitative designs that aim to advance the clinical practice of hand and upper extremity rehabilitation.
 Occupational or physical therapist: clinicians, graduate students, or faculty at accredited occupational/physical therapy programs are eligible for this award.
-At least one member of the research team must be a member of ASHT.
-Up to $45,000
+At least one member of the research team must be a member of ASHT. $45,000

-Date: 3/1/2023
+Date: 3/1/25

 American Psychological Foundation